edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Toggle time selection by razor or selected items

 This script toggle time selection by razor or selected items.
+Actually it works with loop points, so it supports behaviour when loop points and time selection is unlinked.
 Also it toggles transport repeat like in Ableton

 #### ek_Toggle Docker: FX Browser